DOTS: The Start of Art

 • Dots are the universal foundation of everything.

-• Artists combine dots to create images, textures, lines, and forms.
+• Combine dots to create images, textures, lines, and forms.

 TRY IT: